ilundberg/gapclosing/README.md

 * Estimate treatment and outcome prediction functions with Generalized Linear Models, Generalized Additive Models, ridge regression, or random forest
 * Combine those in doubly-robust estimators of gap-closing estimands
-* Produce confidence intevals by the bootstrap
+* Produce confidence intervals by the bootstrap
 * Visualize the result in plots

 # Installation instructions